 Note: If there is any dispute, the tenancy contract in Arabic will have legal binding, and not the English translation

 Rent contracts are usually yearly and you should go through them carefully, so you don’t miss anything, like the do’s and don’ts of the property, rights of the landlord, etc. Make sure you completely understand all the clauses so there aren’t any complications later on.

+Rent payment in Qatar is most commonly a monthly payment.
 The property owner usually requires post-dated cheques from you that cover the entirety of the contract you have signed.
-This is a norm, and something most of us have had to do.

 The lease shall be terminated immediately at the end of every contract as specified during the signing.
 Just in case the lessee decides to continue or extend the contract and the lessor expresses no objection, the contract will be renewed for a similar term under the same terms and conditions.

 However, in other instances, the lease shall not be terminated by the death of one of the parties to the lease.
 But if the heirs of the lessee decide to terminate the contract, the law allows them to do so.
 In addition to the death of the lessee, if in case the immediate family want to continue the lease, they shall assume all the lessee's rights and duties.
 If on the other hand, the lessee sells all the rights from the lease of the premises, then all the rights and duties shall be transferred to the purchaser.

 No, flat sharing is illegal in Qatar.
 Even if you meet someone who wants to share their apartment with you, do not accept.
 Chances are the landlord doesn’t know about it and it’s just not worth the risk.

 Partitioned villas are strictly against the law in Qatar, so never opt for one, because even though they are illegal, some landlords still try to rent them off.